Tuning the two-step melting of magnetic orders in a dipolar kagome spin ice by quantum fluctuations: Results

 \subsection{Weak transverse field $h/D<0.5$}

 Fig.~\ref{fig:h_0p25} shows a temperature scan of the phase diagram at constant transverse field $h/D = 0.25$, which is representative for the weak transverse field regime.
-The specific heat shows a sharp peak at $k_BT/D \approx 0.26$ (Fig.~\ref{fig:h_0p25}a).
+The specific heat $C_v$ shows a sharp peak at $k_BT/D \approx 0.26$ (Fig.~\ref{fig:h_0p25}a).
 Meanwhile, $\langle m^2\rangle$ increases rapidly at about the same temperature scale, and the onset of $\langle m^2\rangle$ is more abrupt for larger system size $L$ (Fig.~\ref{fig:h_0p25}c).
 Both behaviors point to a second order phase transition from the paramagnetic phase to the magnetic charge ordered phase.
 We estimate the transition temperature $T_{c1}$ by plotting the Binder ratio of $m$ for various system sizes.
 Inspecting the crossing point of the Binder ratio for $L=21$ and $L=24$ yields the estimate $k_BT_{c1}/D \approx 0.256(2)$ (Fig.~\ref{fig:h_0p25}e) where the number in the brackets indicates the uncertainty in the last digit.

 Given the symmetry of the order parameter $m$, the magnetic charge ordering transition is expected to be in the Ising universality class~\cite{Moeller2009,Chern2011}.
-We are able to collapse the data for the specific heat and the $\langle m^2\rangle$ by using exponents from the two-dimensional Ising transition (Fig.~\ref{fig:h_0p25_data_collapse}a\&b).
+We are able to collapse the data for $C_v$ and $\langle m^2\rangle$ by using exponents from the two-dimensional Ising transition (Fig.~\ref{fig:h_0p25_data_collapse}a\&b).
 In particular, the $T_{c1}$ determined from the data collapse agrees reasonably well with the one estimated based on the Binder ratio.

 Having established the transition from the paramagnetic phase to the magnetic charge ordered phase, we turn to the order parameter $\psi$. $\langle |\psi|^2\rangle$ shows rich behavior as a function of temperature (Fig.~\ref{fig:h_0p25}b).
-It starts developing at about the same temperature scale as $T_{c1}$, and shows a kink at a lower temperature scale $k_BT/D \approx 0.16$.
-Accompanying this kink, the specific heat starts developing a bump below this temperature.
+It starts developing at about the same temperature scale as $T_{c1}$ and shows a kink at a lower temperature scale $k_BT/D \approx 0.16$.
+Accompanying this kink, the specific heat $C_v$ starts developing a bump below this temperature.
 The height of the bump does not increase significantly as $L$ increases (Fig.~\ref{fig:h_0p25}a, inset).
 Meanwhile, the Binder ratio of $\psi$ for different $L$ cross near $T_{c1}$, and converge again at a lower temperature near $k_BT/D \approx 0.15$ (Fig.~\ref{fig:h_0p25}e).